Volunteers - Find a role

 • Do no other duties than those agreed in these guidelines

-• Supervise the work of the volunteers
+• support the work of the steering group volunteer member.

 • The marketing and engagement department will:

-• Arrange training appropriate to volunteers’ needs
+• arrange training appropriate to volunteers’ needs.

-• Maintain records of volunteers’ mandatory training
+• maintain records of volunteers’ attendance at training sessions.

-• Liaise with staff and volunteers
+• liaise with the staff and volunteers.

 Mandatory training